monkeybreadtree/starter-hugo-academic/content/post/lost-in-translation-how-imprecise-contract-terms-led/index.md

 ---
 title: "Lost in Translation: How Imprecise Contract Terms Led to a Million-Dollar Software Licensing Dispute"
-subtitle: The case provides an optimistic outlook on China’s improving IP protections, but it highlights the importance of careful drafting and translation for contracts across languages.
+subtitle: The case provides an optimistic outlook on China’s improving IP protections, while highlighting the importance of careful drafting and translation for contracts across languages.

 # Summary for listings and search engines
-summary: The case provides an optimistic outlook on China’s improving IP protections, but it highlights the importance of careful drafting and translation for contracts across languages.
+summary: The case provides an optimistic outlook on China’s improving IP protections, while highlighting the importance of careful drafting and translation for contracts across languages.

 # Link this post with a project
 projects: []